 Toddler tantrums is a term for the specific behaviour that toddlers exhibit.
 They are usually seen in kids between the ages of 1 and 3.
 These tantrums have certain characteristic identifiers along with a sudden change in attitude and temperament.
 Your child might be happy one minute, and the next minute could be screaming her lungs out.
 It mostly occurs when the child is at a stage when she cannot speak well to communicate her needs and hence resorts to shouting and yelling.

 How can we handle a child screaming at the top of her lungs?
 You never know, it might even be your toddler screaming in pain.
 There are different reasons for your child screaming and hence, different ways to tackle each one.
 Let us go through these ways on how to stop a toddler from screaming, one by one:

 1. Pat Them

 If your toddler is screaming just to vent out additional energy, pick them up and pat them on their backs.
 This offers affection and helps divert their mind and regain their original behaviour.
 A little display of love goes a long way.

 2. Give Them Attention

 If your toddler is screaming to get attention, leave whatever you are doing and sit with her.
-Acknowledge her feelings, ask what help she needs and the reason why she has decided to scream or shout.
+Acknowledge her feelings, ask what help she needs and the reason why she has decided to scream or shout (1).
 Try to help her instead of yelling at her, and gently make her understand that she can’t have your attention at all times.

 3. Save From Embarrassment

 If your toddler is constantly screaming in public, instead of getting embarrassed each time, try to find crowded places where screaming can go unnoticed.
 Simply avoiding such instances will spare you the embarrassment.
 But work with your child slowly on reducing the tantrum behaviour.
 This tactic is a temporary solution, but make sure it doesn’t encourage your child to scream all the time.